 By Capt.
 Michael Okruhlik

 Capt.
-Michael Okruhlik is the inventor of Knockin Tail Lures, Controlled Descent Lures and the owner of www.MyCoastOutdoors.com.
+Michael Okruhlik is the inventor of Knockin Tail Lures with the built in tail rattle, Controlled Descent Lures and the owner of www.MyCoastOutdoors.com.